Previous Productions by the Highlander Theatre Company...

 Chase Collegiate Highlander Theater Company presented a rarely seen version of Mary Shelley’s Frankenstein.
 The students will stage an adaption by novelist Oakley Hall III, who was a rising star in the theater world in the 70s until he fell from a bridge and suffered traumatic brain injuries.
 The accident subsequently changed the course of his life and career—and, in a strange twist, brings his own life in parallel with one of literatures most well-known protagonists, Victor Frankenstein.
 In the famous novel, Victor Frankenstein is a young scientist who, believing he has found the secret to creating life, builds and animates a monstrous creature.
 However, upon seeing it alive, Frankenstein is repulsed by his creation and abandons it.
 But Frankenstein's monster survives on its own and educates itself, soon learning that due to his monstrous appearance, he will never integrate himself into human society.
 He vows to take his revenge on Doctor Frankenstein, both for abandoning him and for thrusting this miserable, monstrous life upon him in the first place.
 Poster design by Tom Aviles

 is Pulitzer Prize finalist David Rimmer's exploration of the effect of the 9/11 on fifteen individuals.
 Originally written to raise funds for volunteer psychiatrists working with 9/11 trauma, the play does not depict the attacks themselves but rather focuses on the emotional and psychological effect they had on average people.
 Each of the 15 vignettes tells the tale of survivors and people coping with grief, survivor guilt and restarting lives.
-New York was performed October 13th-15th at Poster artwork by Nichloas Arisco '12
+New York was performed in October 2011.
+Poster artwork by Nichloas Arisco '12

 Beauty and The Beast